ee24mt027/Group22/README.md

 # L Meter

 To make L meter the capacitor is connected parallel to the Inductor(**the device we are going to measure the inductance**).
 When both capacitor and inductor is connected in parallel it acts as a oscillator.
 The microcontroller is acting as a zero crossing detector and it generates a square wave.
-The period of the Square Wave is measured is using
+The period of the Square Wave is measured is using Microcontroller.

 ![bitmap](https://github.com/user-attachments/assets/062a40f3-9918-4716-a871-ddcdec9b6fb2)